MicrosoftDocs/biztalk-docs/biztalk/esb-toolkit/monitoring-policies-and-usage-information.md

 ms.custom:
   - sfi-image-nochange
 ---

 # Monitoring Policies and Usage Information

 The SOA Service Manager provides a mechanism that allows you to create and edit monitoring policies.

+> [!NOTE]
+>
+> SOA Service Manager and Workbench products were products from SOA Software, Inc. that
+> integrated with BizTalk Server.
+SOA Software rebranded as Akana, and these tools have
+> evolved since that time.
+For more information, visit the [Akana website](https://go.microsoft.com/fwlink/?LinkId=188559).

 For example, Figure 1 shows the screen for applying a policy template and activating monitoring for an application.

  ![Monitoring Features](../esb-toolkit/media/ch9-monitoringfeatures.jpg "Ch9-MonitoringFeatures")